ambit741235WHJR/Timetable-App/README.md

 # Timetable App
 Welcome to the Github Page of Timetale App.
 Here, you will find the Source Code, Current Development Status and Changes of this App.

-**Information: APKs aren't available till now.
-We will be changing this Readme once we will be releasing the APKs as the APKs will be ready in 2-3 days.
+**Information: APKs will be ready tomorrow or day after tomorrow.
 If you want to work on our Source Code, please follow the below instructions on How to work on this App.**

 ## **How to work on this App:-**